cristinalom/coordinista-service/docs/api/clothing.md

 # `clothing` resource

 Contains information about clothing items stored in the Coordinista app.
-The user must upload clothing items of differen types to the service before Coordinista can generate outfits.
+The user must upload clothing items to the service to create `outfits`.
+The `outfits` property of the `clothing` resource is what tells the service which clothing items make up an outfit.

+> If you add a clothing item to the service, that item is not added to an outfit automatically.
+You must add the clothing item to the applicable outfits.
+For details, refer to [Add a new clothing item](../tutorials/clothing-add-a-new-clothing-item.md).

 ## Base endpoint